Skip to main content

 • How much conditioning will be required before the HSCT?

-• Which doctor or group of doctors will be in charge of the individual's care after discharge?
+• Which doctor or group of doctors will be in charge of the recipient’s care after discharge?

-Individuals with PI and their families should learn as much as they can about the HSCT procedure before it occurs.
-The following questions can be used to both educate caregivers and evaluate the hospital's experience.
+Individuals with PI and their families or caregivers should learn as much as they can about the HSCT procedure beforehand.
+The following questions can be used to both educate caregivers and evaluate the transplant center’s experience.

 • What precautions should be taken prior to admission for transplant?

-• How long will the individual be in isolation?
+• How long will the recipient be in isolation?

 • What isolation precautions are required before, during, and after transplant?